lmangani/Reaper/README.md

 # ant all
 ```

-A ``build.sh`` shell script is provided to generate an installable debian package:
+A shell script is provided to generate an installable debian package:

 ```
+# build.sh
 # dpkg -i reaper.deb
 ```
 After you install the package, you'll need to edit the configuration in ``/opt/reaper/config/reaper.properties``